 The Center for Climate Change, Climate Justice, and Health at MGH Institute of Health Professions is the first-of-its-kind, nurse-led initiative that focuses on addressing ways all health care professionals can respond to the impact of climate change, and help improve such things as ensuring access to safe drinking water, growing a sufficient amount of healthy food, and creating safe, clean environments that can improve ecosystems.

-Our Center’s steering committee comprises 11 nurse scholars who spurred by their passion for the topic and their practice and research knowledge have created the Center to tackle these issues head on.
-Our efforts will address mitigation, adaptation, and resilience through education, practice, research, and service related to the health effects of climate change.
+Our Center’s steering committee includes nurse scholars who, spurred by their passion and their practice and research knowledge, created the Center to tackle these issues head on.
+Efforts address mitigation, adaptation, and resilience through education, practice, research, and service related to the health effects of climate change.